 Child Care on the Allston Campus

-A new child care space has recently opened at 114 Western Avenue, adjacent to the upcoming Science and Engineering Complex (SEC) and across the street from the Harvard Innovation Labs and Harvard Business School (HBS).
+The new child care space is open at 114 Western Avenue, adjacent to the upcoming Science and Engineering Complex (SEC) and across the street from the Harvard Innovation Labs and Harvard Business School (HBS).

 This new facility is currently serving as swing space for the Soldiers Field Park Children's Center (SFPCC) while their building is being renovated.

 Who is eligible to apply